Do vaccines really protect your dog?

-Vets are still sticking to the three year interval (which research has repeatedly shown is excessive).
+Vets are still sticking to the three year interval.

-And according to a major vaccine manufacturer, 60 percent of vets still vaccinate every year.
+They say a whopping 60 percent of vets still vaccinate every year.

 Titer Testing: Putting Science Behind Vaccination

-Until recently, vaccine schedules have been based on nothing more than speculation.
+Until recently, vaccine schedules were based on nothing more than speculation.

 Why are vets so quick to give your dog life-saving vaccines, but not life-saving titer tests?

 Another problem that’s been recently solved is cost and convenience.

 Titers were expensive and you didn’t get results right away.
 Vets had to draw the blood and send it to a lab first.

 Maybe that’s why vets haven’t been offering this life-saving tool and have just been giving vaccines instead.